johnmurphy/data-preparation/README.md

 # data-preparation
 This repository contains the logic for preparation several publicly available data sources for consolidated reporting.
+I filtered down to counties in Georgia and data for the last 13 years, but can be easily updated to include all of the US.

 Sources:
 U.S. Bureau of Labor Statistics (BLS)